 1.3.
-"Data Protection Legislation" the General Data Protection Regulation (Regulation (EU) 2016/679), Data Protection Act 2018 and all laws and regulations applicable to the relevant party relating to the processing of personal data under or in relation to the Agreement including, where applicable, the guidance and codes of practice issued by the Information Commissioner or any other applicable supervisory authority, and the equivalent of any of the foregoing in any relevant jurisdiction.
+"Data Protection Legislation" the General Data Protection Regulation (Regulation (EU) 2016/679), the UK GDPR, the Data Protection Act 2018 and all laws and regulations applicable to the relevant party relating to the processing of personal data under or in relation to the Agreement including, where applicable, the guidance and codes of practice issued by the Information Commissioner or any other applicable supervisory authority, and the equivalent of any of the foregoing in any relevant jurisdiction.

 1.4. "personal data", "data subject", "controller", "processor" and "process" shall be interpreted in accordance with applicable Data Protection Legislation.